Dispatch Queue Overview

 • Dispatch Board enables workflows

-What Shows in the Dispatch Queue
+What Shows in the Dispatch Queue?

 The Dispatch Queue contains approved requests that are ready to be dispatched.
 A request stays in the queue until it's either added to a dispatch event or manually removed.
 This keeps the queue focused on work that still needs to be scheduled.